tw050x/tw050x.net/.vscode/extensions/redis-client/README.md

 - Keys are grouped into subtrees by namespace segments (split on `:`) so large keyspaces stay navigable.
 - Edit values.
 - Delete keys.
+- Fetch keys with incremental `SCAN` calls (avoids blocking Redis) and reuse the most recent snapshot while you drill into namespaces.
-- Filter keys via the view title "Set Filter" action (case-insensitive substring match) across key names and contents (string/hash/list/set/zset).
+- Filter keys via the view title "Set Filter" action.
+Plain text filters match key names.
+Prefix with `content:` (e.g. `content:foo`) to scan values for the term (first 200 keys per refresh, string/hash/list/set/zset types).

 ## Auto-refresh

-The Redis tree auto-refreshes every 1 second by default, so newly added keys appear without pressing refresh.
+The Redis tree auto-refreshes every 5 seconds when the Redis view is visible, VS Code is focused, and at least one connection is active.
+This keeps new keys flowing in without hammering Redis when the view is hidden or disconnected.
 The manual "Refresh" command is still available if you want to force an immediate update.

 ## Build